aravind12c/parlleltestCucumber/README.md

 - Design pattern - Page object model
 - Framework - Cucumber(For Test approach), Selenium Driver(For UI Automation), TestNG(For Parallel Execution)
 - Language - Java

+## Note
+As there is 5% cahance that Payment may fail, so there may be chance of last step to fail